KUSAPPI/AirBnB_clone_v4/README.md

 ## Description

-This directory contains all the Web Application files for the Python Flask App.
+This is a directory that contains all the Web Application files for the Python Flask App.
 The Flask App and nginx are connected with gunicorn Web Server Gateway Interface (WSGI).